 Become enlightened about Darkwoods

 I want to tell you a little bit about Darkwoods, one of my favourite places in BC.
 It is a Nature Conservancy of Canada (NCC) conservation area near Nelson, and it stretches from the shores of Kootenay Lake almost to the U.S. border.
-It covers 63,000 hectares (155,000 acres) and is the largest privately protected area in Canada.
+It covers 63,000 hectares and was at its time the largest privately protected area in Canada.

 The name Darkwoods itself is evocative — although it is not all dark forest, by any means.
 It also includes lakefront and sub-alpine areas, providing habitat for a huge range of species.
 But the name is important as part of its history.

 The land was bought in the 1960s by the German Duke of Wuerttemberg, who lived in Germany but wanted to have property in Canada in case the Cold War heated up.
 One of the most famous forests in the world, the Schwarzwald in Germany, gave him the idea for the name — and the connection — between the Old World and the New World.
 (For those of you who don't read German, Schwarzwald is a direct translation).

 From its creek bottoms to its sub-alpine peaks, Darkwoods shelters a diverse range of wildlife, with grizzly bears probably being the most famous.
 Grizzlies can now roam all the way from provincial parks in central BC through Darkwoods and out at the southern end into protected state parks in the U.S. They’re international travellers who don’t need visas!
 Smaller mammals, such as American badger and wolverine, are also there but harder to find.